-Cheetah Hunt is steel roller coaster, and is located near the front of the park in Edge of Africa.
+Cheetah Hunt is steel roller coaster, located near the front of the park in Edge of Africa.
 The custom design roller coaster from Intamin features three launches with speeds up to 60 miles per hour, and is the longest coaster in the park’s collection.

 Official Open Date: May 27, 2011